-Real Estate in Romania - Tax and Legal Overview | Real Estate Investments al Charges for permits and authorisations for constructions Certificate for urbanism 31 g the The certificate for urbanisation is priced at a fixed amount per square metre, depending on the loca and is payable at the beginning of the construction.
-The tax for obtaining the certificate for urbanisa for the countryside is 50% less than the one available in urban areas. e, by ocal Construction authorisation tax Construction authorisation tax is calculated as 1% of the authorised value of the investment.
-Reside buildings can benefit from a 50% reduction of this tax.
+31 Ig the Charges for permits and authorisations for constructions Planning certificate e, by ocal The Planning certificate is priced at a fixed amount per square metre, depending on the location, and is payable at the beginning of the construction.
+The tax for obtaining the certificate for urbanisation for the countryside is 50% less than the one available in urban areas. ļ Building permit tax Construction authorisation tax is calculated as 1% of the authorised value of the investment.
+Residential buildings can benefit from a 50% reduction of this tax.
 This tax should be paid before the delivery of certificates, notices and authorisations for construction.
-When the assets are brought into operation local authorities reconcile the construction authorisation tax value by comparing the authorised value the real value of the assets.
-Tax for the authorisation of the organisation of construction site works.
-This tax is assessed at 3% value of construction organisation works. the Extension of availability tax 31 g the In order to extend the availability of the certificate for urbanism and construction authorisation, a 30 of the initially paid tax is due.
-Other fees for constructions ce, by Incal A fee to the Construction Inspectorate, amounting to 0.5% of the value of the expenses incurred performing authorised constructions (ie. buildings and installations), as well as of the modernisati transformation, consolidation and repair work on these constructions should be paid. able A fee of 0.5% of the expenses incurred, as cited in the statement of works, needs to be paid to the Constructors' Social Security House.
-A for representing the value of the stamp of the architecture of 0.50% of the value of the investm should be also paid ent
+When the assets are brought into operation, the local authorities reconcile the construction authorisation tax value by comparing the authorised value will the real value of the assets. g the Tax for the authorisation of the organisation of construction site works.
+This tax is assessed at 3% of the value of construction organisation works.
+Extension of availability tax ce, by ocal In order to extend the availability of the planning certificate and building permit, a 30% tax of the initially paid tax is due. able Other fees for constructions A fee to the Construction Inspectorate, amounting to 0.5% of the value of the expenses incurred for performing authorised constructions (ie. buildings and installations), as well as of the modernisation, transformation, consolidation and repair work on these constructions should be paid.
+A fee of 0.5% of the expenses incurred, as cited in the statement of works, needs to be paid to the Constructors' Social Security House.
+A fee for representing the value of the stamp of the architecture of 0.50% of the value of the investmer should be also paid.